Jane Campion's Power of the Dog leads Oscar nominations with 12 nods

 No streaming service has ever won best picture, but half of the 10 nominees came from streaming services.
 This year, the odds may be better than ever that a streamer will finally barrel through one of the last walls of Hollywood tradition.

-A largely virtual awards season added some unpredictability to this year's nominations, which were announced by actors Leslie Jordan and Tracee Ellis Ross.
-This year's Oscars will be delayed to make way for the Olympics, the Oscars will be held March 27 and will return to their usual venue, the Dolby Theatre.
+A largely virtual awards season added unpredictability to this year's nominations, which were announced by actors Leslie Jordan and Tracee Ellis Ross.
+This year's Oscars will be delayed to make way for the Olympics, and will be held March 27 at their usual venue, the Dolby Theatre.

 Drive My Car, Ryusuke Hamaguchi's masterful three-hour Japanese drama, scored major nominations including best picture, best director and best adapted screenplay.
 The academy, which in 2020 made Bong Joon Ho's Korean thriller Parasite the best picture winner, has drifted overseas in recent years, as more international members have been added to help diversify the organisation.

 Other underdogs could celebrate Tuesday, too.
-The small, remote Himalayan country Bhutan celebrated its first Oscar nomination in its first-ever submission, Lunana: A Yak in the Classroom for best international film.
+The small, remote Himalayan country Bhutan celebrated its first Oscar nomination in its first submission, Lunana: A Yak in the Classroom for best international film.

-As Covid-19 cases surged in the last two months due to the omicron variant, much of Oscar season also turned virtual.
+As Covid-19 cases surged in the past two months because of the Omicron variant, much of Oscar season also turned virtual.
 Last year, the pandemic led the academy to host a delayed Oscars in a socially distanced ceremony at Los Angeles' Union Station.
 Ratings plummeted to an all-time low of 9.85 million viewers.

 This year, the academy has yet to map out plans for its show, except that it will include a host for the first time since 2018.
 For better or worse, the Academy Awards will also be without its usual lead-in.
-The Golden Globes in January were an untelevised non-event after NBC said it wouldn't air them in 2022 while the beleaguered Hollywood Foreign Press reformed itself after ethics and diversity criticism.
+The Golden Globes last month were an untelevised non-event after NBC said it wouldn't air them this year and the beleaguered Hollywood Foreign Press reformed itself after ethics and diversity criticism.

 Other changes were more subtle but potentially impactful.
 For the first time, the Academy of Motion Pictures Arts and Sciences ruled out hard-copy DVD screeners for its members, who instead could watch submissions on the academy's streaming platform.